boscocg/boscocg/README.md

   </a>
 </div>

-Fullstack Engineer with 15+ years of experience, graduated in Production Engineering and working heavily with Typescript, Dart, React, Angular, Stencil, Vue, Ember, PWA, Node.js.
+Fullstack Engineer with 15+ years of experience, graduated in Production Engineering and working heavily with Typescript, Dart, React, Angular, Stencil, Vue, Ember, Node.js and others.

 ❤ Coding